 - Drill small pilot holes in the upper, middle and lower sections of the cabinet panel, so that screws can be used without risk of splitting the timber.
 You may want to position the drill holes so that they will later be disguised by door hinges or drawer runners, for a pleasing overall look.

 Alternatively, you may wish to use L-brackets to attach decorative pilasters to your base cabinets.
 To do this, the steps above can be completed in the same way, adding brackets in before screwing the pilaster into place.
 It is important to ensure each bracket lies flush against the pilaster and the adjacent cabinet surface.

 If you are mounting your pilaster to the flat edge of a cabinet divide, you can use carefully applied silicone adhesive to attach it.

 Installing corner posts is very similar to installing pilasters, and relatively simple to complete.
 To install corner posts, you will need to use L-brackets to attach them to the side panel of the kitchen unit.
 Again, we recommend clamping the post in position before drilling your pilot holes and screwing into place.
 You should ensure that the post is carefully positioned so that it does not interfere with the opening and closing of cabinet doors.

 If your corner units are configured in a way that does not permit this method of installation, an alternatvie solution would be to use silicone adhesive to secure the corner post.

 Pilasters and corner posts come in a wide variety of finishes, and add elegance to any solid wood kitchen.
 If you would like to see fitted examples of them, we recommend visiting one of the Solid Wood Kitchen Cabinet showrooms.

-This guide was originally published on February 19th 2016 but was updated on October 11th 2017 to include additional information
+This guide was originally published on February 19th 2016 but was most recently updated on April 18th 2018 to include additional information